This week begins a new demonstration series: How to draw a dog in colored pencil.

 Beginning Color Work

-Step 1: Indigo Blue
+Step 1: Block in basic values with Indigo Blue

 When I begin building black by layering, I almost always begin with Indigo Blue.
 Whether the final color is a warm black or a cool black, Indigo Blue is a good base color.

-I apply no color in the lightest areas in the first few layers.
+Apply no color in the lightest areas in the first few layers.

 In the illustration below, I’ve added color in the darkest shadows with a sharp pencil and crosshatching strokes.
 I put down a couple of layers with light pressure, keeping the strokes close enough together to draw an even layer of color in most of the dark shadows.